I came across another interesting article from the archives. This time it’s from April 3, 2001, and is an opinion piece by Maev-Ann Wren.

 There is no escaping that this has to happen if we want a society which can house nurses and teachers and allow couples to exist on one salary.
 Don’t expect to hear estate agents say that.
 But that is what the Government should be saying.

-2 thoughts on “Fianna Fail and house prices”
+2 responses to “Fianna Fail and house prices”